foobarbazfred/mqtt-rendaoh-2025/README2.md

 <img src="assets/images/rendaoh_kanji.png" width="500">

-MQTT Renda-Oh 2025 is a competitive button-mash game designed to leverage the MQTT protocol for real-time, distributed play [1, 2].
-This project serves as an advanced educational showcase of IoT and embedded systems, created for the GitHub "For the Love of Code" hackathon (July 16 – September 22, 2025) [3, 4].
+MQTT Renda-Oh 2025 is a competitive button-mash game designed to leverage the MQTT protocol for real-time, distributed play.
+This project serves as an advanced educational showcase of IoT and embedded systems, created for the GitHub "For the Love of Code" hackathon (July 16 – September 22, 2025) [1].
 ## 🌟 Project Overview: The Joy of Extreme Real-Time Messaging
-The primary concept of Renda-Oh (King of Mashing) is to have players compete by pressing physical buttons as many times as possible within a set period [1, 5].
+The primary concept of Renda-Oh (King of Mashing) is to have players compete by pressing physical buttons as many times as possible within a set period.
-The Hackathon Hook: Absurd Real-Time Tactility (Joyfulness & Ingenuity) The original prototype prioritized implementation simplicity by reporting scores in periodic batches [6, 7].
+The Hackathon Hook: Absurd Real-Time Tactility (Joyfulness & Ingenuity) The original prototype prioritized implementation simplicity by reporting scores in periodic batches.
 This enhanced version flips that design:
--  1 Click = 1 MQTT Message: Every single button press immediately triggers an MQTT report message publication [Conversation History].
-This maximizes the feeling of tactility and the "absurdity" of flooding the network with rapid, real-time updates for maximum vibe [Conversation History].
+-  1 Click = 1 MQTT Message: Every single button press immediately triggers an MQTT report message publication.
+This maximizes the feeling of tactility and the "absurdity" of flooding the network with rapid, real-time updates for maximum vibe.
--  The Race for Speed: The winner is the player who achieves the highest click count when the competition ends [5].
+-  The Race for Speed: The winner is the player who achieves the highest click count when the competition ends.

 ## 🏆 Hackathon Category
 This project is submitted under:
-Category 1: Buttons, Beeps, and Blinkenlights [8, 9].
+Category 1: Buttons, Beeps, and Blinkenlights.
--  Fit: This category seeks hardware hacks that blink, beep, buzz, or surprise [8].
-Renda-Oh is fundamentally an interactive, physical, and tactile system utilizing buttons, Piezo speakers, and color LEDs to manage the competitive experience [10].
+-  Fit: This category seeks hardware hacks that blink, beep, buzz, or surprise.
+Renda-Oh is fundamentally an interactive, physical, and tactile system utilizing buttons, Piezo speakers, and color LEDs to manage the competitive experience.

 ## ⚙️ Key Technical Enhancements (Execution & Difficulty)
 The high-frequency messaging goal required solving critical constraints found in the original prototype [11]: